-Symptoms of RSI usually develop over time and in addition to aches and cramps, they can cause swelling, tingling, numbness, stiffness, weakness and even sensitivity to cold and heat, says the Cleveland Clinic.
+RSI symptoms usually develop over time, and in addition to aches and cramps, they can cause swelling, tingling, numbness, stiffness, weakness, and even sensitivity to cold and heat, says the Cleveland Clinic.
 Here are some measures to avoid it:

 If you do start to experience RSI, you’ll want to tend to the injury right away.
-There are things you can do for short term relief but if it is causing you continual and severe pain, you’ll want to see a doctor.
+You can do things for short-term relief, but if it is causing you continual and severe pain, you’ll want to see a doctor.

 These are just some things you can do to prevent and mitigate the pain of RSI.
 Can you add any tips to this from your own experience?